tommiedevelops/cpu-graphics-engine/README.md

 - sdl2 version 2.26.5

 If using linux:
-sudo apt install valgrind
+- sudo apt install valgrind
-sudo apt install libsdl2-dev
+- sudo apt install libsdl2-dev

 should work.

-otherwise just google it
+Otherwise just google it.

+To launch the program simply clone the repo and run the following commands in the directory:
+- make all
+- ./window